Reading:

 Simon Tomes

-Simon works in the community team at Ministry of Testing and his pronouns are he/him.
-Currently learning to be a better community enabler, he has a passion for all things testing with a career in various testing roles since 2003.
-He particularly enjoys promoting and sharing the value of exploratory testing.
+Simon is the Community Lead at Ministry of Testing and his pronouns are he/him.
+He has a passion for all things testing with a career in various testing, tech leadership and coaching roles since 2003.
+He particularly enjoys promoting and sharing the value of exploratory testing, leadership, collaboration, creativity and community.

 Explore MoT